trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/get-dal-params.md

 ```bash
 ./deploy_smart_rollup.sh my_wallet
 ```

-This script assumes that your local node is running at http://127.0.0.1:8732.

 If you run this script and see an error that says that the file was not found, update the first line of the script (the shebang) to the path to your shell interpreter.
 For example, if you are using the Tezos Docker image, the path is `/bin/sh`, so the first line is `#!/bin/sh`.